hei-synd-aml/lab-0-TutoPoetry/README.md

 This tells Poetry to create the virtual environment inside a *.venv* directory in your project folder.

-## Part III - Installing dependencies using poetry and the pyproject.toml file
+## Part II - Installing dependencies using poetry and the pyproject.toml file

 **NOTE**: you can test this section with the files provided in the folder "Test_Poetry_Part_III".